 Unlike with primary hepatic angiosarcoma, there is no known association between splenic angiosarcoma and occupational exposure to chemicals, such as vinyl chloride or arsenic, or prior injection with the contrast agent thorium dioxide 4.

-CT may show solitary or multiple nodular masses of heterogeneous low attenuation in an enlarged spleen.
-There is generally irregular and poorly defined contours, is often detected in a globally enlarged spleen 16.
+CT may show solitary or multiple nodular masses of heterogeneous low attenuation in an enlarged spleen; necrosis and haemorrhagic areas may account for the heterogeneity 17.
+There is generally irregular and poorly defined contours 16.

 Occasional large subcapsular intrasplenic or perisplenic extracapsular blood collections (haemoperitoneum) may be present.

-Some of these masses may show peripheral enhancement with the margins of the lesions are often irregular or poorly marginated.
+Some of these masses may show peripheral enhancement with the margins of the lesions often irregular or poorly defined.

 Reported MRI features include: